mmilad/softpack/README.md

 Softpack takes a configuration to perform function on the given context of files that where registered through an regEx.

-every function will get three parameters.
- - context of current processed file
- - object of current processed file
- - configuration passed to softpack

 a small starter script could look like this:

 <code>